 - 10.2.
 Calibration Curve Preparation (CalS) - 10.2.1.
-Serial dilutions are made from the Working Standard (Section 8.7).
+Serial dilutions are made from the Working Standard (Section 8.8).
 An example of the current standard levels is provided as follows, but higher or lower levels or volumes may be prepared and analyzed, provided they are within the concentration range of 10 ng/ml to 0.0243 ng/ml.
-See Table 11 for a summary of the dilutions.
+See Table 9 in Section 10.2.8 for a summary of the dilutions.
 All calibration standards are prepared in extraction solvent solution (Section 8.2).
-Suggested storage for CalS standards without IWD is -20 °C for up to 6 months, in a sealed vial or ampule. - 10.2.2.
-CalS 6a (20 ng/ml) - 10.2.2.1.
-CalS 6a is the same as the Working Standard (Section 8.7). - 10.2.3.
-CalS 5a (6 ng/ml) - 10.2.3.1.
-Pipet 300 μl of Working Standard (Section 8.7) into vial labeled CalS 5a containing 700 μl of extraction solvent. - 10.2.3.2.
-Mix well using Eppendorf tip, at least 10 times.
+Suggested storage for standards is -20 °C for up to 6 months, in a sealed vial or ampule.